TERMS OF BUSINESS

 10.1 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via e-mail or by other electronic means.
 The recipient is responsible for virus checking e-mails and any attachments.

 10.2 With electronic communication there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
 We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted through e-mails or electronic storage devices.
-However electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications which are corrupted or altered after despatch.
+However electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications which are corrupted or altered after dispatch.
 Nor can we accept any liability for problems or accidental errors relating to this means of communication especially in relation to commercially sensitive material.
 These are risks you must bear in return for greater efficiency and lower costs.
 If you do not wish to accept these risks please let us know and we will communicate by paper mail, other than where electronic submission is mandatory.

 10.3 Any communication by us with you sent through the post system is deemed to arrive at your postal address two working days after the day that the document was sent.